 - Make final arrangements.

 Arrange the funeral, burial or cremation, and memorial service.
-Hopefully, the decedent will have made arrangements ahead of time.
+Hopefully, the loved one will have made arrangements ahead of time.
 Look among his or her papers for a letter of instruction containing final wishes.
 Such instructions may also be stated in his or her will or other estate planning documents.
 Arrange any cultural rituals, and make any anatomical gifts.

 - Keep everyone informed.